Fair Cake-Cutting among Families: Related Work

 As explained in Sections \ref{sec:unan-fairness} and \ref{sec:dem-fairness}, the difficulty with \uprness{} and \mprness{} is that the associated family-valuation functions are not additive.
 It is therefore interesting to compare our work to other works on cake-cutting with non-additive valuations.

 \cite{Berliant1992Fair,Maccheroni2003How,DallAglio2005Fair} focus on sub-additive, or concave, valuations, in which the sum of the values of the parts is \emph{more} than the value of the whole.
-These works are not applicable to the family-cake-cutting problem, because the family-valuations are not necessarily sub-additive - the sum of values of the parts might be less than the value of the whole (see the example in the beginning of Section \ref{sec:unan-fairness}).
+These works are not applicable to our setting, because the family-valuations are not necessarily sub-additive --- the sum of values of the parts might be smaller than the value of the whole (see the example in the beginning of Section \ref{sec:unan-fairness}).

 \cite{Sagara2005Equity,DallAglio2009Disputed,Husseinov2013Existence} consider general non-additive value functions.
 They provide pure existence proofs and do not say much about the nature of the resulting divisions (e.g, the number of connectivity components), which we believe is important in practical division applications.